MathWorks-Teaching-Resources/Density-Functional-Theory/README.md

 # Density-Functional-Theory
 Fundamentals and Applications of Density Functional Theory with Interactive Live Scripts and Intuitive Codes.
-Curriculum Module created in collaboration with Xin Jing, Graduate Research Assistant at Georgia Technical University.
+Curriculum Module created in collaboration with Xin Jing, Graduate Research Assistant at Georgia Institute of Technology.
 <a name="T_DEF03274"></a>
 # <span style="color:rgb(213,80,0)">Fundamentals and Applications of Density Functional Theory</span>
 <a name="H_053613DF"></a>